sighupio/add-on-registry/katalog/harbor/MAINTENANCE.md

 The Helm chart generates the same foldering that we maintain, so you will need to compare manifests inside each folder.

+#### General notes

+- we prefer to generate secrets and configmaps using Kustomize generators
+- we delete all labels from the upstream-generated manifests and set them with Kustomize
+- we rewrite all images and tags using Kustomize, pointing to our registry - remember to pull new images!

 #### Config maps

-We generate CMs sing Kustomize's `configMapGenerator`, so you will need to port all Helm configmaps into each `kustomization.yaml`.
+We generate CMs using Kustomize's `configMapGenerator`, so you will need to port all Helm configmaps into each `kustomization.yaml`.

+We also prefer to use the `files` options when possible (e.g.: in `portal` the `nginx.conf` is placed inside `config/nginx.conf` and imported in the CM with Kustomize)

+### Secrets

+- the `JOBSERVICE_SECRET` key has been renamed to `secret` inside the `jobservice` secret

-## Service monitor manifests
+### Service monitor manifests

 The service monitor manifests `katalog/harbor/exporter/sm.yml` file will be found at `vendor/metrics/metrics-svcmon.yaml`, as usual check for differences.

 Once deployed, you will be able to find a `serviceMonitor` Prometheus Operator resources.
 It is required to allow prometheus to fetch the metrics exposed by Harbor

+### Ingress manifest

+The Ingress manifest `katalog/harbor/distributions/common/ingress.yml` will be found at `vendor/ingress/ingress.yaml`, as usual check for differences.

+### Jobservice

+We add an additional PVC for scan reports, so you will NOT find it in the vendor folder.

 ### Demos / Testing